Quantum reinforcement learning in the presence of thermal dissipation: Introduction

 \section{Introduction}

-Quantum machine learning aims at employing quantum technologies for achieving machine learning tasks more efficiently.
-Given the relevance of machine learning for a plethora of applications in industry and society in general, accelerating these kinds of calculations via quantum devices could seem a highly disruptive possibility.

-A diversity of quantum algorithms for machine learning have been proposed, with different kinds of speedups in some cases, including solvers for linear systems of equations~\cite{PhysRevLett.103.150502}, quantum principal component analysis~\cite{NatPhysQPCA}, quantum support vector machines~\cite{PRLettQSVM}, quantum annealers~\cite{ReviewQAnnealing}, quantum variational eigensolvers~\cite{ReviewQEigensolver}, quantum reinforcement learning~\cite{LamataReview}, quantum generative adversarial networks~\cite{QGAN}, as well as quantum kernels~\cite{QKernels}.
-Initial experimental implementations showing, in some instances, speedups with respect to classical or other kinds of quantum algorithms have been carried out already at the Noisy Intermediate Scale Quantum (NISQ) devices~\cite{QGAN,QKernels,QReinfHefei,QReinfVienna,QMemristVienna,QAdvGoogle}.
-For reviews of the field, we refer to Refs.~\cite{BiamonteNature,LamataReview}.
+Quantum machine learning~\cite{BiamonteNature,LamataReview} aims at employing quantum technologies for achieving machine learning tasks more efficiently.
+A diversity of quantum algorithms for machine learning have been proposed, including solvers for linear systems of equations~\cite{PhysRevLett.103.150502}, quantum principal component analysis~\cite{NatPhysQPCA}, quantum support vector machines~\cite{PRLettQSVM}, quantum annealers~\cite{ReviewQAnnealing}, quantum variational eigensolvers~\cite{ReviewQEigensolver}, quantum reinforcement learning~\cite{Dong2008,Paparo2014,Dunjko2016,Bukov2018,Bukov_Day2018,Fosel2018,Liu2022,Albarran_Arriagada_2020}, quantum generative adversarial networks~\cite{QGAN}, as well as quantum kernels~\cite{QKernels}.
+Experimental implementations showing, in some instances, speedups with respect to classical or other kinds of quantum algorithms have been carried out already at the noisy intermediate scale quantum (NISQ) devices~\cite{QGAN,QKernels,QReinfHefei,QReinfVienna,QMemristVienna,QAdvGoogle}.
+Many of these works study the advantages of quantum technologies over classical machine learning.
+However, the effect of thermal dissipation on quantum machine learning has not yet been analyzed in depth, although performing a real quantum experiment always involves working at nonzero temperature and, therefore, a certain amount of such dissipation.
+Some preliminary results on this issue can be found in Refs.~\cite{Nguyen2020,Lu2022}.

-In the field of quantum machine learning, there is a parallel classification of quantum algorithms to the classical machine learning field, namely, analogously to supervised, unsupervised, and reinforcement learning algorithms, one can define quantum supervised, quantum unsupervised, and quantum reinforcement learning versions.
-In this work, we will focus on the latter, namely, quantum reinforcement learning.
-In this field, several articles have been published, dealing with both theory and experiments~\cite{LamataReview}.